donkuri/Kaishi/README.md

 ## Translation of the deck

 If you are interested in translating the deck in your native language, please make an issue on [the GitHub tracker](https://github.com/donkuri/Kaishi/issues).
+The deck has already been translated in Russian, and you can find the translation [here](https://github.com/NeonGooRoo/KaishiRu).

 ## Credits